Note: Those who are not sure they are eligible for UHS services should go to the section covering BCTC students' eligibility.

 - Primary care visits for injury or illness

 - Well-patient, travel and employment physical exams.

-- CLIA waived in office tests (except rapid flu).
+- CLIA waived in-office tests (except rapid flu and rapid HIV)

 Services NOT covered by the Health Fee are billed as fee-for-service visits; these services include but are not limited to: